... water and just water...

 What can affect the smell and taste of water:

 Organicmatter: The presence of organic substances, such as rotting leaves, algae and microorganisms, can give water an earthy or rotten smell and taste.
-These compounds can also react with chlorine, which is often used to disinfect water, creating by-products that affect smell and taste.
+These compounds can also react with chlorine, which is often used to disinfect water, creating byproducts that affect odor and taste.

 Chlorination: Chlorine is often added to disinfectant water to kill harmful bacteria and microorganisms.
-However, reactions between chlorine and organic matter can create chlorine by-products that give water a sharp or chemical smell and taste.
+However, reactions between chlorine and organic matter can create chlorine byproducts that give the water a pungent or chemical smell and taste.

 Bacterial activities: Bacterial metabolism and the activity of microorganisms in water can produce various gases and compounds that affect smell and taste.
-This may include water sulfur compounds that give odor to rot or eggs, or organic compounds that give a mild smell to mold.
+These may include water-sulfur compounds that give off a rotten or eggy smell, or organic compounds that give off a mild moldy smell.

 Metal joints: The presence of certain metals, such as iron, manganese and copper, in water can cause a metallic odor and taste.
-These metals can come from natural sources like rocks or from human activities, such as corrode metal pipelines.
+These metals can come from natural sources such as rocks or from human activities such as corroding metal pipelines.

 Industrial by-products and pollution: Pollution from industry or human activities, such as the release of chemicals or waste into the water, can cause unnatural odors and flavors.